oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The file command is 'a file type guesser', that is, a command-line tool that tells you in words what kind of data a file contains.

-**URL**
+**More Information**

 http://www.darwinsys.com/file/